Trump v. United States (2022): Trump reply

 On August 31, Trump's lawyers filed a 19-page reply.
 They claimed that "this 'discovery' [of classified information within the material recovered in January] was to be fully anticipated given the very nature of Presidential records", as such records often "contain sensitive information".
 They referred to the place where the documents were found at Mar-a-Lago as a "secure setting" and said it was "unjustified" for the government to "criminaliz[e]" the former president's possession of classified documents.
 Given their claim that it is not a crime for Trump to keep classified material in his personal residence, they said that if NARA believed its January 2022 negotiations had been unsuccessful in recovering all material, NARA should have asked Trump once again for his cooperation rather than referring the matter to the Justice Department.
 Trump's attorneys characterized the months they had resisted the government's efforts to reclaim his presidential records as the "standard give-and-take between former presidents and (the National Archives and Records Administration) regarding Presidential library contents."

 They also said that, should Trump's request for a special master be granted, he "agrees that it would be appropriate for the special master to possess a Top Secret/SCI security clearance".
 They rejected the DOJ's assertion that it had screened out any attorney-client privileged records, arguing that their filter team had "virtually unchecked discretion" in addressing potential privilege disputes.
 Trump's lawyers requested copies of the seized materials, the search warrant, and unredacted copies of the underlying application materials.

 Hearing on September 1, 2022

 The DOJ argued that the FBI had already reviewed 520 pages from 64 document sets to look for privileged material and that Trump had no right to keep them or exert executive privilege over them, an assertion that Cannon pushed back against.
 Trump's lawyers argued the government had misconstrued the role of the Presidential Records Act.
 They also stated that Trump, while president, was allowed to designate records as "personal" outside the review of a court.
 They compared the conflict over the documents with an "overdue library book scenario".

 Cannon ordered the DOJ to release the detailed property list they had previously filed under seal.
-Neither DOJ nor Trump's team objected to making it public.
+Neither the DOJ nor Trump's team objected to making it public.